CanberraGrammar/codecadets-2018/Projectile.md

 * If all things went as planned, you should be able to launch the projectile system forward like so.

 <img src="https://canberragrammar.github.io/codecadets-2018/Resources/FIRE.gif" alt="" style="width: 90%;"/>

+* For this demonstration I left the MeshRender on so the object is clearly visible.

 * You may find the missile is capable of destroying your terrain, leading to your object falling through the floor.
 See if you can fix this using conditions like before.